-The team will meet several times over the coming year to review multiple technology projects currently underway, identify the knowledge, skills and abilities these new technologies will require in both the design and production workforces, and begin to determine where gaps in curricula exist.
+The EET will begin its work at a kickoff meeting in Detroit with LIFT’s technology project leaders.
+The teams will review several technology projects underway; identify the knowledge, skills and abilities these new technologies will require in both the design and production workforces, and begin to determine where gaps in curricula exist.
 Closing these gaps will provide students the right knowledge and skills needed for jobs working with new technologies.
 In addition to identifying those in-demand skills, the team will work to develop recommendations for effective technology-aligned education strategies and will review the LIFT technology portfolio to recommend additional education and workforce development initiatives.

 “This initiative aims to catalyze participation in the critical manufacturing sector by fully realizing the role higher education institutions can play in defining education and workforce strategies,” Woodell said.